 The Republican Legislature and Republican Governor Snyder then introduced amendments to the workers’ compensation law in 2011 in House Bill 5002.
 The bill was significantly modified in the Senate to address concerns raised by injured worker and their advocates.
 For workers injured after December 19, 2011, to receive weekly wage loss benefits, workers must show that the work injury prevents them from performing or obtaining work within their qualifications and training.
 Workers unable to perform all work within their qualifications and training are to be considered totally disabled and entitled to full weekly benefits.
-If a worker is only partially disabled, a worker must show that he or she is looking for work in order to receive full benefits, otherwise benefits can be reduced by that worker’s “wage earning capacity.”
+If a worker is only partially disabled, a worker must often show that he or she is looking for work in order to receive full benefits, otherwise benefits can be reduced by that worker’s “wage earning capacity.”
 (Certain law enforcement workers are supposed to be exempt from this deduction.)
 The courts are still interpreting this relatively new statutory language.
 In the meantime, injured workers will generally want engage in thorough job search efforts in order to maximize their chances of receiving full weekly benefits.
 (Some collective bargaining agreements actually prohibit workers from seeking alternative employment however, and the new workers’ compensation law creates significant issues for such workers that have yet to be resolved.).
-In response to critics of the new legislation, Republican legislators stated that the new law does not require an injured worker to hire an expensive vocational expert in order to prove their case, but there is significant concern that the courts will nevertheless impose such a requirement.
+In response to critics of the new legislation, Republican legislators stated that the new law does not require an injured worker to hire an expensive vocational expert in order to prove their case, but there is significant concern that the legal system is, as a practical matter, imposing such a requirement.
 The new law the Republicans created is too difficult for the average injured worker to navigate alone.
 Contact us for assistance in securing the benefits you deserve.